rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 For example, while many crates support `serde::{Deserialize, Serialize}` directly, implementations of the similarly-derived `bevy_reflect::{FromReflect, Reflect}` traits are less common.
 Sometimes, a `Debug`, `Clone` or (maybe only contextually sensible) `Default` implementation for a field is missing to derive those traits.
 While crates like Serde often do provide ways to supply custom implementations for fields, this usually has to be restated on each such field.
 Additionally, the syntax for doing so tends to differ between crates.

-Wrapper types, commonly used as workaround, add clutter to call sites or field types, and introduce mental overhead for developers as they have to manage distinct types without associated state transitions to work around the issues laid out in this section.
+Wrapper types, commonly used as workaround, add clutter to call sites or field types, and introduce mental overhead for developers as they have to manage distinct types without associated state transitions in order to work around the issues laid out in this section.
 They also require a distinct implementation for each combination of traits and lack discoverability through tools like rust-analyzer.

 Another pain point are sometimes missing `Into<>`-conversions when propagating errors with `?`, even though one external residual (payload) type may (sometimes *contextually*) be cleanly convertible into another.
 As-is, this usually requires a custom intermediary type, or explicit conversion using `.map_err(|e| …)` (or an equivalent function/extension trait).
 If an appropriate `From<>`-conversion can be provided *in scope*, then just `?` can be used.

 This RFC aims to address these pain points by creating a new path of least resistance that is easy to use and very easy to teach, intuitive to existing Rust-developers, readable without prior specific knowledge, discoverable as needed, has opportunity for rich tooling support in e.g. rust-analyzer and helpful error messages, is quasi-perfectly composable including decent re-use of composition, improves maintainability and (slightly) robustness to major-version dependency changes compared to newtype wrappers, and does not restrict crate API evolution, compromise existing coherence rules or interfere with future developments like specialisation.
 Additionally, it allows the implementation of more expressive (but no less explicit) extension APIs using syntax traits like in the `PartialEq<>`-example below, without complications should these traits be later implemented in the type-defining crate.

 For realistic examples of the difference this makes, please check the [rationale-and-alternatives] section.

+# (Pending changes to this draft)

+It should be possible to specify differences in the implementation environment directly where it is captured, e.g. as `BTreeSet<usize: PartialOrd in reverse + Ord in reverse>`, without bringing these implementations into scope.

+As this requires additional grammar changes and overall more adjustments to this document, I plan to tackle that a bit later.

+For now, see [explicit-binding] in *Future possibilities* below for more, but less rigorous, text about one possibility.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation